 I have been there, taking extra shifts, because, why not?
 It was an opportunity to make more money and be away from the Miserable Mister.
 Yes, I nicknamed him that without hesitation.

-Here are my proven and tested tips I have used to work through the make it or break it stage.
+Here are the proven and tested tips I have used to work through the make-it-or-break-it stage.